Fedik/filelist-php/README.md

-Script for get the file list and allow sort it it by date of last modification, store files map and compare this map with previous stored map.
+Script for get the file list on the server and allow sort it by date of last modification, store the files map and compare this map with previous stored map.